-My kids love mysteries!
+My students love mysteries!
 After my fourth graders picked a good mystery book and read it from cover to cover, we created Mystery Book Reports.
-Although this is included in my Book Reports That Motivate, you can use this idea for your classroom without a purchase.
+This is included in my Book Reports That Motivate!

 a.
 Description of the main character and setting at the beginning of the summary.